zerostaticthemes/hugo-serif-theme/README.md

   google_tag_manager_id = ""
 ```

 You can also set the Google Analytics ID using a [Netlify environment variable](https://docs.netlify.com/configure-builds/environment-variables/) `HUGO_GOOGLE_ANALYTICS_ID`

 ### Meta tags

-A pages `<title>` is generated from the front-matter `title` and the site title set in `config.toml`.
-You can override the `<title>` on any page by using the `meta_title` field in the front-matter.
+A pages `<title>` is generated from the front-matter `meta_title` else it will use the `title` property.
+This allows you to have a different heading on the page to what is shown in the SEO title.
 See `content/_index.md` for an example.

 The meta description field is generated from the front-matter `description`

-OG meta data for Facebook and Twitter is also generated.
+OG meta data for Facebook and Twitter is also generated on a per page basis.
+The `image` field is used for the og:image for Twitter and Facebook.

+You can configure og meta data global settings in the config.

 ```toml
 # config.toml